lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 # Introduction {#sec-introduction}

 ML-KEM is an IND-CCA2-secure key-encapsulation mechanism (KEM) standardized in {{FIPS203}} by the US NIST PQC Project {{NIST-PQ}}.
-Prior to standardization, the alorithm was known as Kyber.
+Prior to standardization, the algorithm was known as Kyber.
 ML-KEM and Kyber are not compatible.

 Native support for Key Encapsulation Mechanisms (KEMs) was added to CMS in {{!RFC9629}}, which defines the KEMRecipientInfo structure for the use of KEM algorithms for the CMS enveloped-data content type, the CMS authenticated-data content type, and the CMS authenticated-enveloped-data content type.
 This document specifies the direct use of ML-KEM in the KEMRecipientInfo structure in CMS using each of the three parameter sets from {{FIPS203}}, namely MK-KEM-512, ML-KEM-768, and ML-KEM-1024.
 It does not address or preclude the use of ML-KEM as part of any hybrid scheme.